 The major legislation that regulates mergers and acquisitions in Cyprus is the Companies Law (Cap.
 113).
-In particular, the sections 198-202 contain provisions about mergers, reconstruction and amalgamation of companies, and exchange of shares between two or more companies.
+In particular, sections 198-202 contain provisions about mergers, reconstruction and amalgamation of companies, and exchange of shares between two or more companies.
 Other important legislations are the Control of Concentration Between Enterprises Law (22(I)/ 1999) and the Safeguarding and Protection of Employees Rights in the Event of the Transfer of Undertakings, Businesses or Parts Thereof (104/(I)/2000).
-The first one promotes fair competition and the second one safeguards employees’ rights in the event of a transfer of undertakings.
+The first promotes fair competition and the second safeguards employees’ rights in the event of a transfer of undertakings.

 According to the provisions of section 198, the merger or acquisition proceeds under the condition that the three-quarters of company’s management approve the transaction.
-Then a scheme is drafted and it is presented to the auditors.
+Then a scheme is drafted and presented to the auditors.
 Once the scheme is approved, the companies may file the last petition for approval with the Court.
 Note that the petition should be accompanied by a sworn statement of one director in each company.
 Afterwards, a copy of the agreement must be submitted to the Registrar of Companies.
-Finally, the board of directors of each company will draft a resolution that will determine the reorganisation plan and each company will be obliged to follow this particular plan.
+Finally, the board of directors of each company will draft a resolution that will determine the re-organisation plan and each company will be obliged to follow this particular plan.

 It should be pointed out that regarding public companies, the merger procedure will be the same except for minor changes in the merger plan which must contain:

 - the form of the registered office of the companies;

 - details about the transfer of shares and the amount of money;

 - the exact date when the new shareholders will have the right to profits;